shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

-## How you can get 1500 in rapid 6 things you can learn from my chess journey

 I've been playing chess on Chess.com for over two years—on and off, that is.
 I created my account on September 6 2022 (wow that is a long time ago. ) I  started with rapid.
 Its a very beginner friendly time format which gave me time to think before making my moves.I have stuck with it ever since.

 When I started on Chess.com i already knew how to play chess.
 The moves, how to checkmate with simple patterns like ladder mate and basic stuff like that.